Your blood glucose can provide powerful insights that empower you to fine-tune your diet and move towards your goals.

 - you do not have excess energy backing up into your bloodstream.

 You can track your waking glucose in Nutrient Optimiser.
-You should be aware that your waking glucose may increase initially as insulin drops, stored energy is released, and you start to lose weight.
+You should be aware that your waking glucose may increase initially as insulin drops, the stored energy is released, and you start to lose weight.
 Later, you may see your waking glucose stabilise at a lower level when you stop losing weight.

 How Can I Optimise My Insulin Dosing Regime?

-While we can’t help you adjust your medication, if you inject insulin to manage Type-1 or Type-2 diabetes knowing your carbohydrate intake at each meal can be a helpful tool to dose insulin more accurately.
+While we can’t help you adjust your medication if you inject insulin to manage Type-1 or Type-2 diabetes, knowing your carbohydrate intake at each meal can be a helpful tool to dose insulin more accurately.